 At Chattahoochee Technical College Bookstores, you will find new and used textbooks, textbook rentals, software, gifts, logo apparel, supplies, and much more.
-Visit the Bookstore sitexiv to find out which textbooks you will need for your classes.
-Bookstores are located at all campuses (some have limited hours) and will stock textbooks and course materials for classes offered at that location.
+Visit the Bookstore site to find out which textbooks you will need for your classes.
+Bookstores are located at Appalachian, Marietta, North Metro, and Paulding Campuses (some have limited hours) and stock textbooks and course materials for classes offered at that location.
 Course textbooks and materials for online courses will generally be available at the Marietta and North Metro bookstore locations.
+Students may also purchase from the online bookstore.

 The bookstore operations of the college are contracted with Follett Corporation.
 CTC does not own, staff, or manage the operations of this contracted vendor.
 CTC established benchmarks as part of the competitive bidding process, and Follett was the selected vendor based on sets of scored criteria.
-As a contractor, the bookstore controls refunds, buy backs, etc.
+As a contractor, the bookstore controls refunds, buy backs, and other bookstore-specific policies.

-CTC expects all visitors to the Bookstores will be greeted by courteous, professional service; however, anyone having issue(s) about which you feel the college needs to be aware, those concerns may be sent to Jody Darby, the college's bookstore liaison, Jody.Darby@chattahoocheetech.edu.
+CTC expects all visitors to the Bookstores will be greeted by courteous, professional service; however, anyone having issue(s) about which you feel the college needs to be aware may contact Jody Darby, the college's bookstore liaison, Jody.Darby@chattahoocheetech.edu.